mukaiizawa/Paren/man/man7/paren-tutorial.md

     my arguments were: (100 200)
     150

 The standard conditional operator is if.
-Like `<-` and def, it doesn't evaluate all its arguments.
+Like `<-` and function, it doesn't evaluate all its arguments.
 When given three arguments, it evaluates the first, and if that returns true, it returns the value of the second, otherwise the value of the third:

     ) (if (odd 1) 'a 'b)
     a
     ) (if (odd 2) 'a 'b)
     b

 Returning true means returning anything except nil.
 Nil is conventionally used to represent falsity as well as the empty list.
 The symbol t (which like nil evaluates to itself) is often used to represent truth, but any value other than nil would serve just as well.

     ) (odd 1)
     t